The South Face of Peak 3986 as seen from the appro...

 : ... : Peak 3986

 A fabulous backcountry route leading to an obscure summit, deep in the North Fork of Tuttle Creek.
 Listed as an "alternate route" to the Milktoast Chimney (III 5.8) in Moynier & Fiddlers Sierra Classics book, this route has much greater visual appeal than the latter, following a perfectly square-cut dihedral system near the right edge of the tower.
 Highly featured rock yields a combination of crack-and-face climbing on nearly every pitch.
 Fred had an eye for a good line, and this one wont disapp...[more]
-Browse More Classics in CA
+Browse More Classics in California

 A miniature North Pillar of Fitz Roy?
 This is the ...